MicrosoftDocs/architecture-center/docs/guide/multitenant/service/nat-gateway.md

 ## Isolation models

 If you need to provide different outbound public IP addresses for each tenant, you must deploy individual NAT Gateway resources.
-Each subnet can be associated with a single NAT Gateway instance.
-You need to deploy multiple subnets or virtual networks.
+Each subnet can be associated with a single NAT Gateway instance, so to deploy additional NAT gateways, you need to deploy multiple subnets or virtual networks.
 In turn, you likely need to deploy multiple sets of compute resources.

 Review [Architectural approaches for networking in multitenant solutions](../approaches/networking.md) for more information about how to design a multitenant network topology.